swiftlang/swift-format/Documentation/Configuration.md

 ## Global Configuration

 If no `.swift-format` can be found for the current project/file, the configuration directories are searched for a `swift-format/config.json` file.
-While the filename is different,the configuration format stays the same.
+While the filename is different, the configuration format stays the same.

 Locations that are searched, in this order:

-- `~/Library/Application Support/swift-format/config.json`
 - `$XDG_CONFIG_HOME/swift-format/config.json`
+- `$HOME/Library/Application Support/swift-format/config.json`
+- each path in `$XDG_CONFIG_DIRS` (system wide configuration)
+- `/Library/Application Support/swift-format/config.json` (system wide configuration)

+or on windows:

-- `~/.config/swift-format/config.json`
+- `%LOCALAPPDATA%/swift-format/config.json`
+- `%PROGRAMDATA%/swift-format/config.json` (system wide configuration)

 ## API Configuration